 • Take notes.
 It’s just too easy to miss something when you’re trying to absorb so much all at once, often with unfamiliar terminology.
 It’s also a good idea to record the conversation, with the doctor’s permission, and to transcribe it to a computer file later.
 That forces you to go over it and may help you recognize that there was something that requires clarification.
 However, it is tedious to listen to a long meeting, and in my experience, most patients do not review the recording.
 Notes are better.

 • Bring someone with you.
 Two sets of ears are better than one, as are two sets of notes.
-Afterwards, stop for a coffee and de-brief.
+Afterward, stop for a coffee and de-brief.
 Compare your notes.
 Did you both hear the same thing?

 • Write a summary of the meeting.
 I email it to myself so I have a permanent record.
 It’s not a bad idea to email your doctor a brief thank you note, and highlight what was discussed, agreed upon or left open, and what the next steps will be.

 We all want to eliminate unnecessary visits, but keep the essential ones.
 You may have to visit the doctor for treatments, certain tests, to update the diagnosis, to change the treatment plan, or to discuss side effects and remedies.
-But it may not be necessary to have a visit just to check in, or discuss every lab test.
-There should be an agreed upon purpose or goal for each visit.
+But it may not be necessary to have a visit just to check in or discuss every lab test.
+There should be an agreed-upon purpose or goal for each visit.

 I think it’s usually a good idea for the doctor to call/fax an Rx for lab tests ahead of your visit with him.
 Your visit becomes more productive when you can sit down together to discuss the lab test results and any actions to be taken because of them.